-During the second quarter 2017, an extensive drill program was started on the property and initial results were released on August 9, 2017 and are available on the Company's website.
+During the third quarter 2017, an extensive drill program was ongoing on the property and initial results have been released and are available on the Company's website.
+Further results are pending.

 Gold Hill Project (100% owned)

 The Gold Hill property is located near Fort Steele, British Columbia and was purchased on March 9, 2015 along with the D-1 McBride property which is located near Dease Lake, British Columbia.
 Proportionately the consideration paid for the Gold Hill property consisted of 3,734,444 shares issued to the vendor and 373,444 shares issued as an arms-length finders fee with a fair value of \$0.09 per share.